madschristensen99/honorRoll/README.md

 - **Parallel Processing**: Generates video and audio concurrently for faster creation
 - **Modular Architecture**: Well-organized codebase with separate modules for different services

+## Technology Decisions

+### Video Generation Approach

+We evaluated several approaches for AI video generation:

+1. **Livepeer Text-to-Image-to-Video**: While more cost-effective, this approach (converting text to images and then to video using ffmpeg) produces blurrier outputs with less coherent motion.
+We've included this implementation in the `textToimgTovideo` directory for reference.

+2. **fal.ai Fast-SVD Model** (Current Implementation): Offers a good balance between quality and cost.
+This model produces decent quality videos with reasonable generation times and costs.

+3. **High-End Models** (e.g., Klingon 2.0 Master): These models produce significantly higher quality videos but at a much higher cost (several dollars per video generated).
+This option would be suitable for production-quality content but is expensive for experimentation.

+Our current implementation uses the fal.ai Fast-SVD model as it provides the best balance of quality and cost for our needs.
+The code is structured to make it relatively easy to switch to other models if needed.

 ## Project Structure

 ```